-The winners of each, Restoration and Preservation will be re-judged for the Group Awards.
+The winners of each, Restoration, Preparation I - Touring, Preparation II - Touring and Preservation Full classes will be re-judged for the Group Awards.

 (For information about Factory Race, Limited Production, or Modified, see Appendix I.)

 C-2.1.
 Restoration Group